adityadlele/linux101/_sources/ex0.md

 srun $HOME/.local/bin/lmp_adroit -in in.melt
 ```
+3. Excecute the job using the command

+`sbatch job.slurm`

+You can take a look at [this](https://researchcomputing.princeton.edu/support/knowledge-base/slurm) guide to learn more about job monitoring.

-3. Plot the potential energy as a function of time using GNUPLOT
+4. Plot the potential energy as a function of time using GNUPLOT

 ## Part 4: VASP